John T. Alexander

 Section 1.
 This post recognizes an auxiliary organization to be known as the Auxiliary Unit of John T. Alexander Post 17, The American Legion.

 Section 2.
 Membership in the Auxiliary shall as prescribed by the national constitution of The American Legion Auxiliary.

 Section 1.
 This constitution is adopted subject to the provisions of the national constitution of The American Legion and the Department of Tennessee, The American Legion.
-Any amendment of said national constitution or department constitution which is in conflict with any provision hereof shall be regarded as automatically repealing or modifying the provisions of this constitution to the extent of such conflict.

 JOHN T. ALEXANDER POST NO. 17